Cordrea Tankersley: Minnesota Vikings

 On November 9, 2020, the Minnesota Vikings signed Tankersley to their practice squad.
-He was elevated to the active roster on December 19 and January 2, 2021, for the team's weeks 15 and 17 games against the Chicago Bears and Detroit Lions, and reverted to the practice squad after each game.
+He was elevated to the active roster on December 19 and January 2, 2021, for the team's Weeks 15 and 17 games against the Bears and Lions, and reverted to the practice squad after each game.
 He signed a reserve/future contract with the Vikings on January 4, 2021.
 On March 5, 2021, he was released by the Vikings.